-In advising our ICO clients, we have found that there are several practical matters which consistently appear to be either unexpected or not yet planned for.
-The below is a summary of the top 5 things that should be considered when launching an ICO out of the Cayman Islands.
+In advising our STO clients, we have found that there are several practical matters which consistently appear to be either unexpected or not yet planned for.
+The below is a summary of the top 5 things that should be considered when launching an STO out of the Cayman Islands.

 - Utility vs Security Tokens